apache/activemq-artemis/docs/user-manual/en/security.md

   previous role search.
 This option must always be set to enable role expansion because it has no default value.
 Example value: `(member={0})`.

+- `noCacheExceptions` - comma separated list of class names of exceptions which may thrown during communication with the LDAP server; default is empty.
+  Typically any failure to authenticate will be stored in the authentication cache so that the underlying security data store (e.g. LDAP) is spared any unnecessary traffic.
+However, in cases where the failure is, for example, due to a temporary network outage and the `security-invalidation-interval` is relatively high this can be problematic.
+Users can enumerate any relevant exceptions which the cache should ignore (e.g. `java.net.ConnectException`) to avoid any such problems.

 - `debug` - boolean flag; if `true`, enable debugging; this is used only for testing or debugging; normally, it should be set to `false`, or omitted;
   default is `false`